New vibration therapy could supercharge stroke rehab walking gains

 Summary

-This study tests if adding a vibrating device (Vibramoov®) to robotic walking training helps stroke survivors walk better than robotic training alone.
+This study tests whether adding a vibrating device (Vibramoov®) to robotic walking training helps stroke survivors walk better than robotic training alone.
 Forty adults who had a stroke at least 3 months ago will take part in a 4-week rehab program.
-The goal is to see if the vibration boosts the brain's movement signals and leads to longer, smoother steps.
+Researchers will measure walking distance, balance, and blood markers of brain healing.
+The goal is to see if the combo therapy leads to greater improvements in walking ability.

 Disclaimer Read more